ionciubotaru/ESP8266-Easy-config/README.md

 }

-## To do:
+### To do:

 1. Add MQTT support
 2. Add Thingspeak support https://thingspeak.com/
-3. Adapt web interface for MQTT and thingsspeak
+3. Adapt web interface for MQTT and thingspeak